UWRealityLab/xrcapstone21sp-team1/docs/index.md

 <img src="images/main.png">

+# Deliverables

-Learn more by watching [our PR Video](https://youtu.be/HoFF9onY47g).
+- Learn more by watching [our PR Video](https://youtu.be/HoFF9onY47g).

-Read more by visiting [our blog](/xrcapstone21sp-team1/blog).
+- Read more by visiting [our blog](/xrcapstone21sp-team1/blog).

-Demo our project with all of our most recent additions [here](https://aba49.glitch.me/).
+- Demo our project with all of our most recent additions [here](https://aba49.glitch.me/).
 Note: only available for play on the headset.

-View our code on [Github](https://github.com/UWRealityLab/xrcapstone21sp-team1/tree/master/app).
+- View our code on [Github](https://github.com/UWRealityLab/xrcapstone21sp-team1/tree/master/app).

 # About the Team